vanlang/Cezerin3/CONTRIBUTING.md

-The .prettierrc can't be changed unless theirs much cleaner settings, JavaScript must follow camel case,
+- The .prettierrc can't be changed unless theirs much cleaner settings,
+- JavaScript must follow camel case,
-W3 Standards at https://www.w3.org/standards/ should be followed, Only yarnpkg can be used as a package manager due to it's efficient and most currently updated,
+- W3 Standards at https://www.w3.org/standards/ should be followed,
+- Only yarnpkg can be used as a package manager due to it's efficient and most currently updated,
-Best to serve images as .webp and copy of original image can also be added.
+- Best to serve images as .webp and copy of original image can also be added.
-All packages should be updated to latest version and should follow best practices, Classes are little bit discouraged and|or|but classes should be clean, Should add as strinct type settings and prop settings (You can ask a community to do this for you),
+- All packages should be updated to latest version and should follow best practices,
+- Classes are little bit discouraged and|or|but classes should be clean,
+- Should add as strict type settings and prop settings (You can ask a community to do this for you),
-Should follow at least esNext or higher,
+- Should follow at least esNext or higher,
-Discouraged to use outside assets such as images linking to another site so not to break anything on their change,
+- Discouraged to use outside assets such as images linking to another site so not to break anything on their change,
-This project should be as free as possible for access of everyone as the will of contributers,
+- This project should be as free as possible for access of everyone as the will of contributers,
+- export defaults should be at the end of the file as refractor,
+- Using !important in sass is discouraged,
+- Can't have empty divs and use <> when required,
-Components and functions needed to be preditable and easily understood, and best follow code quality checkers and hears my definition, (Programming languages were created to make it easier for humans not for computers, so why make it complicated and a best programming language is the one that can be most easiest to understand while being effiecient at the trade off of the performance!, Himadu Sirimanna)
+- Components and functions needed to be preditable and easily understood, and best follow code quality checkers and hears my definition, (Programming languages were created to make it easier for humans not for computers, so why make it complicated and a best programming language is the one that can be most easiest to understand while being effiecient at the trade off of the performance!, Himadu Sirimanna)

 Store, Admin and Server should be kept seperated so a user can host in different platforms as needed,